 We always have an eye out for interested and talented individuals with backgrounds in Aboriginal child and family service delivery, instruction, and/or child welfare policy.
-If this sounds like you, please do not hesitate forwarding us your resume and letter of introduction outlining your interest to: RachelleD@ipsociety.ca
+If this sounds like you, please do not hesitate forwarding us your resume and letter of introduction outlining your interest to: RachelleD@ipsociety.ca or ConnieM@ipsociety.ca

-Current Opportunity: Aboriginal Social Work Instructor
+Current Opportunities: Aboriginal Social Work Instructor, Team Lead-Instructor

-In this role you can display your love of bringing ideas and theories to life while fostering meaningful dialogue that boosts self-determination and social change for Indigenous communities.
+In this role, you display your love of bringing ideas and theories to life while fostering meaningful dialogue that boosts self-determination and social change for Indigenous communities.
 As an instructor, you will be sharing your natural aptitude for developing, reviewing, and delivering curriculum.
 The successful candidate will have the opportunity to travel frequently within BC.

 The ideal candidate will have: